pallada-92/pedestrian/README.md

 The program expects input in the following format:
-`width height cx cy`, where `width` and `height` are width and height of the raster image `map.pgm`, `cx` and `cy` are the (pixel) coordinates target point for path calculation.
+`width height cx cy`, where `width` and `height` are width and height of the raster image `map.pgm`, `cx` and `cy` are the (pixel) coordinates of the target point for path calculation.

+Point `(1107, 1021)` corresponds to the Airport subway station.

+### Data structure

+The main data structure is a binary prefix tree where keys are binary representations of distances.
+All distances are considered to be integer numbers.